EURO GOVT-Bunds fall as stocks rally on US easing hopes

 "In order to attract sustained interest from dealers and investors in Italian and Spanish bonds with yields some 100bp below the peaks, the ECB will probably have to establish a credible cap on yields or spreads at around current levels," said Commerzbank strategists in a note.

-Yields on Spanish and Italian 10-year bonds edged higher to 5.04 and 5.09 percent respectively -- approaching the top end of the range seen since the ECB began intervening in markets.

 The cost of the central bank's purchases last week is due to be announced later in the session.
-(Editing by Anna Willard)
+(Reporting by William James; editing by Patrick Graham)

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh (Updates with U.S. markets close, quotes)